 The Officer holding the office of Secretary/Treasurer is entitled to only one (1) vote.

-See also required actions of the Secretary pursuant to “Electronic ” below.
+See also required actions of the Secretary pursuant to “Electronic Communications” below.

 Treasurer

 The Treasurer shall collect and file for the benefit of the members information and statistics regarding matters relating to the purpose of the Association.